nds-org/developer-tutorial/personalize.md

 6. Add the application
 7. Navigate to the Applications view and start-up your added applications

+See a [video](https://nationaldataservice.atlassian.net/wiki/display/NDSC/Feature+Overview#FeatureOverview-Createuser-definedapplications) of this feature in action!

 ## Fair Warning
 Please be advised that Labs Workbench is still in beta, and should not be used to house critical or sensitive data.

 See [Appectable Use Policy](https://nationaldataservice.atlassian.net/wiki/display/NDSC/Acceptable+Use+Policy) for more details.

-## Create from existing Docker image
-See a [video](https://nationaldataservice.atlassian.net/wiki/display/NDSC/Feature+Overview#FeatureOverview-Createuser-definedapplications) of this feature in action!

 ## Share Your New Applications with Other Users
 To export (share) your spec with another user: